OAuth2.0 authentication

 openssl pkcs12 -in xtremepush.p12 -nodes -nocerts -out privatekey.pem

-Create a JWT token
+Generate a JWT token

-1. Open up the JWT generator tool.
+1. Open up the JWT generator tool .

-2. At the top of the page select algorithm: RS256
+2. At the top of the page select algorithm: RS256.

 3. Copy and paste the following in the payload section: